cmuparlay/parlayhash/README.md

 constructor for map of initial size n.
 If `cleanup` is set, all memory pools and scheduler threads will be cleaned up on destruction, otherwise they can be shared among hash maps.

-- `find(const K&) -> std::optional<V>` : If the key is in the map, returns the value associated with it, otherwise returns std::nullopt.
+- `Find(const K&) -> std::optional<V>` : If the key is in the map, returns the value associated with it, otherwise returns std::nullopt.

-- `insert(const K&, const V&) -> bool` : If the key is in the map, returns false, otherwise inserts the key with the given value and returns true.
+- `Insert(const K&, const V&) -> std::optional<V>` : If the key is in
+the map, returns the old value, otherwise inserts the key with the given value and returns std::nullopt.

-- `remove(const K&) -> bool` : If the key is in the map, removes the key-value and returns true, otherwise it returns false.
+- `remove(const K&) -> bool` : If the key is in the map, removes the key-value and returns the value, otherwise it returns std::nullopt.

 - `upsert(const K&, (const std::optional<V>&) -> V)) -> bool` : If the
 key is in the map with an associated value v then it applies the function (second argument)